flowground/amazonaws-com-discovery-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteApplications
-### Deletes a list of applications and their associations with configuration items.
+> Deletes a list of applications and their associations with configuration items.<br/>

 #### Input Parameters
 * `Action` - _required_